This post is part of the complete Guide on Python for SEO

 To learn more about using the IPython Shell, just look at this great guide by Codecademy.

-Python Tool #2: Integrated Development Environments (IDEs)
+Python Integrated Development Environments (IDEs)

 You might have heard of applications like Python Tools for Visual Studio Code, PyCharm, Spyder, Komodo IDE.
 These are Integrated Development Environments or IDEs.